Data collection is step one in a process or project designed to answer questions about the real world.

 These steps are a general outline that will help your organization transition smoothly into using a Mobile GIS.
 Try to remember that change can be a long, slow process.
 Stay optimistic and remember how this transition will benefit your organization.

-Get started with a free trial of Mobile GIS
+Get started with Mobile GIS

 Effective data collection and management requires a new standard for GIS - one that’s mobile-friendly and designed around the capabilities of modern cloud computing.